-Sharon’s advice for someone who is thinking of starting their own business is “Trust your gut instincts is the one key piece of advice I’d give anyone, I always have before I started my small business and it has never let me down.
-Things will fall into place when they are ready to and any failures are just opportunities to learn so learn from them.”
+Sharon’s advice for someone who is thinking of starting their own business is “Trust your gut instincts.
+This is the one key piece of advice I’d give anyone, I always have before I started my small business and it has never let me down.
+Things will fall into place when they are ready to.
+Any failures are just opportunities to learn so learn from them.”

-What does Sharon like to do in her spare time, “I love to create so when I do get spare time either to myself or with my little girl I like to express myself through arts and crafts it’s so very therapeutic.
-The other thing that I like to do but with our weather don’t get the chance to do often enough is to go fly a kite, it’s liberating and such a simple thing but shows how against all the elements something so simple can battle it’s way through and soar a bit like a woman in business.”
+What does Sharon like to do in her spare time?
+“I love to create so when I do get spare time either to myself or with my little girl I like to express myself through arts and crafts.
+It’s so very therapeutic.
+The other thing that I like to do but with our weather don’t get the chance to do often enough is to go fly a kite.
+It’s liberating and such a simple thing.
+It shows how against all the elements something so simple can battle it’s way through and soar a bit like a woman in business.”

-Sharon is a valuable member of Mums at Work and always is willing to give advice to other members.
+Sharon is a valuable member of The MAW Network and always is willing to give advice to other members.

 Thank you to Sharon Kerr Poise and Presents for the interview.